MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Modules.md

 commands.

 This topic explains how to use PowerShell modules.
-For information about how to write PowerShell modules, see [Writing a PowerShell Module](https://go.microsoft.com/fwlink/?LinkId=144916) in the MSDN library.
+For information about how to write PowerShell modules, see [Writing a Windows PowerShell Module](/developer/module/writing-a-windows-powershell-module.md) in Windows PowerShell SDK.

 ## What Is a Module?